magma/magma-website/src/pages/community/index.md

   - Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/magma-dev) and [join the Slack Workspace](https://join.slack.com/t/magmacore/shared_invite/zt-g76zkofr-g6~jYiS3KRzC9qhAISUC2A) so you don’t miss the meeting announcements
   - Meeting where project updates are shared and where you can ask questions directly to the Magma developers.

 If you are interested in joining any of the open Magma meetings, please contact Kendall Waters Perez at [kendall@openstack.org](mailto:kendall@openstack.org).
+For a list of archived meeting recordings, [please go here](https://etherpad.opendev.org/p/r.2846b991172abd605b49c6366b743b2f).

 ---